Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On a daily basis, there are an average of 661 trips across all routes, which translates to approximately 42 weekly trips per individual stop.
+The accessibility of transport in Dianella is rated as good, with residents on average being located approximately 207 meters away from the nearest transport stop.
+On a daily basis, there are an average of 658 trips made across all routes, which translates to about 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport